-A track steeped in Kauri logging history.
-Remnants of the logging days can be seen on the track and in fact, the track itself follows the old packhorse track that took supplies up to the kauri loggers working and living in the hills.
+A trail steeped in Kauri logging history.
+Remnants of the logging days can be seen on the track and in fact, the track itself follows the old packhorse route that took supplies up to the kauri loggers working and living in the hills.
 Giant kauri stumps, abandoned logs, kauri dams and old tramlines can also be seen on this walk.
 The highlight of the trip is the last section of the track which is a steep climb leading to the jagged summit of the Pinnacles.
 Walkers are rewarded with magnificent panoramic views of the Coromandel region.